-A statement about food safety is contained within the Hall booking/ client check list.
-All hirers of the Hall who intend to supply food are required to ensure that the Food Safety Act 1990, the Food Hygiene (Scotland Regulations 2008) and any subsequent related regulations are complied with.
+All hirers of the hall who intend to supply food are required to ensure that compliance with the Food Safety Act 1990, the Food Hygiene (Scotland Regulations 2008) and any subsequent related regulations are complied with.
 This is the responsibility of the client in conjunction with any catering company involved in the event or a committee member in the case of a community function.
-Clients are expected to familiarise themselves with the hall and the facilities available and to ensure that they are adequate for the purpose intended, Clients are required to remove all waste from the Hall and where necessary make special arrangements with any catering contractor for removal before final vacation of the Hall unless prior arrangement with Hall keeper has allowed 24 hours grace.
+Clients are expected to familiarise themselves with the hall and the facilities available and to ensure that they are adequate for the purpose intended.
+Clients are required to remove all waste from the hall and where necessary make special arrangements with any catering contractor for removal before final vacation of the hall unless prior arrangement with hall keeper has given 24 hours grace.